Subscribe to stay updated

 If an item of packaging fails the content test, the levy will apply to the weight of the whole packaging – and not just the plastic component.

-In terms of settling the accounts with HM Revenue and Customs (HMRC), the responsibility for paying the plastic tax will fall upon UK producers of plastic packaging and importers selling on the packaged goods.
+In terms of settling the accounts with HM Revenue and Customs (HMRC), the responsibility for paying the tax will fall upon UK manufacturers of plastic packaging and importers selling on the packaged goods.

 But it is implied that this tax will be passed on down the line to the business customers of packaging suppliers and in turn, the end consumer.